togethercomputer/OpenChatKit/docs/finetuning-RedPajama-3B.md

 # Convert to Huggingface Format

-Convert to HF format.
 The fine-tuned model will be saved to

 ```
 model_ckpts/rp-incite-chat-3b-finetuned/checkpoint_{steps}